jhegg/wow-heroic-raid-ready/README.md

 * Wrath of the Lich King
   * ICC 10/25
-    * todo: figure out if killing the Lich King on 10N grants access to 25H.
+    * The Frozen Throne (technically just the Lich King)
 * Cataclysm
   * Blackwing Descent
   * The Bastion of Twilight